The Story Of John Butler

 Heinzerling & Co.
 Soda Bottle - c.
 The 1880s to 1890s

-At 7 pm on October 27th, 1900, Edward Stowman discovered the body of John H. Butler's ex-wife, Lavinia Butler, with her skull caved in on Bayner St. (just SW of M&T Bank Stadium).
-The bloody murder weapon, a cobblestone, lay nearby.
+At 7 pm on Saturday, October 27th, 1900, Edward Stowman discovered the body of John H. Butler's ex-wife, Alvinia Butler, with her skull caved in on Bayner St. The bloody murder weapon, a cobblestone, lay nearby.
 Stowman alerted a passing patrolman, Harry Wester, about the body.
-Stowman also told police he saw a tall black man fleeing the scene.
+Stowman also told police he saw a tall black man standing over the body.

 After Butler's arrest, he was interrogated about the murder.
-He stated that he was at his friend George Jones's house at the corner of Dawson Alley (Otterbein St) and Ryan St. the night of the 27th.
+He stated that he was at a barber shop on Pratt St. near Gay St., then bounced to two bars before going to a house off Stockholm St. the night of the 27th.
 Butler also stated he believed he was being framed for the murder because he had spoken at a pro-black rally in the same neighborhood a few weeks earlier and was a positive influence on the black residents of Baltimore.
-All the other speakers at that rally had been intimidated not to speak, but Butler wasn't going to be silenced.
+All the other speakers at that rally had been intimidated into silence, but Butler wasn't going to be silenced.

 During his time in jail, Butler's only visitor was Reverend John F. Wagner.
 Wagner counseled Butler and tried to get him to confess multiple times in hopes of getting him sentenced to life instead of death.
 But Butler maintained his innocence and wouldn't change his story.